yo-dst/webserv/README.md

 # webserv

-🌐 A web server in C++ based on HTTP/1.0 protocol
+🌐 A web server in C++98 based on HTTP/1.0 protocol